Sri Chand: Candidacy for Sikh guruship

+Spiritual career

+Sri Chand promoted the worship of five Indic deities, them namely being Surya, Vishnu, Shiva, Ganesha, and Shakti (divine feminine cosmic energy and dynamic force of the Universe).

+As the founder and leader of the Udasi sect, he established their main base of operations at Barath (located eight kilometres southwest of Pathankot).
+Sri Chand embarked on many travels throughout the Indian subcontinent with his entourage of followers, much like his own father did before him.

 Composing Aarta

-Sri Chand wrote Aarta, his most important writing, in praise of his father, Guru Nanak, and presented it to him after one of the Udasins.
+Sri Chand wrote a ten verse work titled Arta Sri Guru Nanak Dev, popularly known simply as Aarta, his most important writing, in praise of his father, Guru Nanak, and presented it to him after one of the Udasis (travels).
 This writing had a major influence on people of that time who did not know about Guru Nanak yet.

 Akharas

-Sri Chand established many akharas, some of them being Akhil Bharatiya Akhara Parishad and Shree Panchayati Akhada Bada Udasin.
+Prominent Udasi akharas were established in the 1800s, including the Shree Panchayati Akhada Bada Udasin (est. 1825) by Yogiraj Shri Nirvandev in Haridwar, and Shree Panchayati Akhada Naya Udasin (est. 1846) by Mahant Sudhir Das after a dispute with the Bada Udasin.

 Possible contribution to the Adi Granth

 According to a sakhi, when Guru Arjan had finished composing sixteen astpadis (cantos) of the Gauri Sukhmani composition, popularly known as Sukhmani Sahib, Sri Chand visited him.
 During this visit, it is said that Guru Arjan requested him to continue the composition he was compiling and complete the seventeenth canto of the Sukhmani Sahib.
 Sri Chand humbly recited the verse of his father following the Mul Mantar in the Japji Sahib.
 Thus, it became the seventeenth canto of the Sukhmani Sahib.